raj26kumar/spamclassifier_app/README.md

 * Preprocessed that dataset using Natural Language Processing techniches
 * Created our naive bayes model for prediction
-* Then created a flask app deployed our ml model
+* Then created a flask app to deployed our ml model
 * Also deployed this application using Heroku

 I used lil bit of bootstrap for styling

+> First see jyputer note book , there developed our ml model
+> using pickle ,created tfidf.pkl (for reusing tfidf-transformer in production) and spam_model.pkl (for resuing trained model)
+> they created main.py where our logic is written for web app and then rendered the templates